-Windows 10 has arrived, and for organizations and their employees, this latest OS may very well become Microsoft's greatest platform ever.
+For organizations and their employees, Windows 10 may very well be Microsoft's greatest platform ever.
 Windows 10 is not only more familiar from a user standpoint, but it also includes so much of what businesses need—including enterprise-grade security, identity and information protection features, which reduces complexity and proves a better experience for the modern needs of business.

 The new powerhouse platform offers a host of new and advanced features, including Windows Hello, Cortana Integration, a New Start Menu, Microsoft Edge, Task View, and more.

 Windows 10 includes so much of what businesses need, but due to these many advancements, there is a tremendous need for training, both for the office worker, as well as for the IT professional.
 Get started today with Windows 10 Training and Certification from New Horizons.

 Getting certified on the Windows operating system can help you reach your goals.
 In today’s increasingly complex IT environment, a Windows certification helps prove to customers and employers that you have the technical skills necessary to do the job.

 (MCSA) Microsoft Certified Solution Associate: Windows 10

 Prove you have the expertise to configure, manage, and maintain a Windows 10 enterprise system.
 Earning an MCSA: Windows 10 certification qualifies you for a position as a computer support specialist.

 Earn your Microsoft Certified Solutions Associate (MCSA): Windows 10

 Microsoft Certified Solutions Expert (MCSE): Mobility

 This certification validates that you have the skills needed to manage devices in today's bring-your-own-device (BYOD) enterprise.